SUP Adventure Tour on Blake Island

 Skill Prerequisites: Intermediate

 You have taken my SUP Basics 2 class and/or have proven experience standing in bumps from boat wakes and/or wind.
-You can paddle mostly straight for 1 mile, can fall and get back on easily in conditions.
-You can paddle up wind, in side-winds and can paddle over small waves while standing.
+You can paddle mostly straight for 1 mile and can fall and get back on easily in conditions.
+You can paddle up wind, in side-winds and can paddle a loaded board for a few miles.

-If you’re bringing your own board, I require no shorter than 12′-6″ in length to allow for speed and space to store gear.
-My rental boards include 14′ and 18′ boards.
+If you’re bringing your own inflatable or hard board, I require no shorter than 12′-6″ in length to allow for speed and space to store gear.

 “I’ve had many SUP, surfing (and beyond) lessons world-wide but I haven’t found an expert in the area that compares to Rob’s level of quality experience, competency and teaching skills.
 Rob emphasizes safety first and caters to each individuals personal learning style in delivering quality instruction to paddlers of all levels.
 He truly went above and beyond and has set the bar extremely high for a business model that I hope to mirror.
 I will definitely return to him for further training.”